aishwarya1912s/portfolio/final-project-part-three.md

 ## The audience
+Target Audience:

-Target Audience: University students aged 18-25, experiencing academic pressure, stress, and potentially mental health challenges.
+University students, experiencing academic pressure, stress, and potentially mental health challenges.

 As a student myself, I’ve seen firsthand the toll that stress, competition, and uncertainty can take on mental well-being.
 Traditional solutions like therapy often face barriers of cost, stigma, or limited availability.
 That’s why I’m passionate about exploring Bibliotherapy – the power of reading to heal and empower.
 It’s accessible, affordable, and can offer comfort, coping mechanisms, and even inspiration.
 Hence, I looked at University students to be my target audience.